antoniobytedev-vitis/vitis-workshop/course/4.Internal memory use/4.3 Reorganizing memory/exercise/solution.md

     }
 }
 ```

+To get the maximum throughput in regards to area we need to unroll by a factor of 8.
+This is because cyclic reshaping allows us 2 accesses to each element per cycle.

 ## Complete table
 | Metric                        | **Without Unrolling** | **With Unrolling**
 | ----------------------------- | ---------------------- | ------------------------------- |